mufeedali/bucket-manager/README.md

-# Bucket Manager (bm)
+# 🪣 Bucket Manager (bm)

-Bucket Manager is a tool for managing multiple Podman Compose stacks across local and remote machines.
-It provides three interfaces: a command-line (CLI), a text-based UI (TUI), and a web interface.
+**Bucket Manager** is a tool for managing Podman Compose stacks across local and remote machines.
+It offers three interfaces to fit your workflow: CLI for automation, TUI for interactive management, and a web interface for visual control.

+## Features

+- **Simple & Intuitive** - Works just like you'd expect it to
+- **Local & Remote** - Manage stacks anywhere via SSH
+- **Multiple Interfaces** - CLI, TUI, and Web UI
+- **Real-time Updates** - Live status monitoring
+- **Zero Configuration** - Auto-discovers your compose stacks
+- **Tab Completion** - Fast command completion for the CLI

 ## Quick Start